seanmonstar/seanmonstar.github.io/_posts/tumblr/2023-01-18-hyper-ish-2022-in-review.md

 [^1]: Sorry for the delay, illness struck right at the beginning of the year.

 [^2]: I wrote barely anything in 2021, 2020… actually for quite a few years.
 I used to blog multiple times a month back in 2013, but kind of teetered off the following year.
-Anyways, I’m really liking it (again), so here’s to more!&nbsp;[↩︎](#fnref:2)
+Anyways, I’m really liking it (again), so here’s to more!